devbret/online-opsec/README.md

 Online OpSec is relevant to the average person (as written by [Stuart Peck](https://www.tripwire.com/state-of-security/security-data-protection/opsec-everyone-not-just-people-something-hide/)) in terms of privacy as, "*There’s a saying that goes, “If you have nothing to hide, you have nothing to fear.”
 The reality is that everyone has something they want to hide from the general public.*" In other words, it is reliable to assume that most people value privacy to some extent, and therefore must maintain it.

 #### Informed
-To be informed (as mentioned on [Merriam-Webster.com](https://www.merriam-webster.com/dictionary/well-informed)) means to be especially, "*...knowledgeable in a particular subject[.]*" This is access to information that you are seeking, especially if it's required.
+To be informed (as mentioned on [Merriam-Webster.com](https://www.merriam-webster.com/dictionary/well-informed)) means to be especially, "*...knowledgeable in a particular subject[.]*" This is access to information that you are seeking, especially if it's required for your objective(s) to be met.

 To be informed is to be aware of properties and their value(s); ideally within a single dashboard.
 The essence of remaining informed is the ability to quickly and flexibly scale one's awareness over whatever is of interest.
 Accomplished on the Internet with powerful Social Media Monitoring tools and simple techniques to enhance their usefulness.

 ### Adversaries
 There are many different potential threats (to what is valued) faced by the average person, in terms of their/the Online reality.
 And these risks are also important to understand before diving into threat modeling and the relevant technologies, the tools.